josephhaenel/Reddit-Scraper/README.md

 Add the list of subreddits you want to scrape in PythonScraper/subreddits.txt (one subreddit per line), then run:

-`python RedditScraper.py` # or the name you've given this script
+`python RScraper_v#.#.#.py` # or the name you've given this script

 ### Dependencies

-    requests
-    selenium
-    beautifulsoup4
-    webdriver_manager
+    `selenium`: for automating browser actions.
+    `BeautifulSoup4`: for parsing HTML and extracting required information.

+    You can install them using `pip install selenium beautifulsoup4`

+### Chromedriver setup *REQUIRED*

+    The script uses Chromedriver to interact with the Chrome browser.
+To get it running, follow these steps:
+    1. Download the appropriate version of Chromedriver for your system from https://googlechromelabs.github.io/chrome-for-testing/
+    2. Extract the downloaded file
+    3. Place the `chromedriver.exe` in the `resources` directory of the project

+    Ensure that the version of Chromedriver you download is compatible with the version of Chrome installed on your system

 ## Contributing